 Calculations concerning the growth and sustainability of Finnish forests

 In addition to roundwood removals, the total drain in the growing stock is estimated.
 Total drain includes roundwood removals and the roundwood left in forests as unrecovered logging residue and dead trees.
-The total growth of the growing stock increased in year 2018, despite of the record amount of total removals, by approximately 13 million cubic metres.
+The total growth of the growing stock increased in year 2019 by approximately 19 million cubic metres.

 The monitoring also covers the carbon sink of Finnish forests, which means the amount of atmospheric carbon dioxide sequestered in forests and the amount of carbon sequestered in wood biomass and forest soil.